 The authors thank EPA Region 4, Virginia Cretella Mars Foundation, the 11th Hour Project, the Lisa and Douglas Goldman Fund, and our other donors for their support.
 Thanks to Clarissa Libertelli for creating custom illustrations and to our colleague at ILSR, Jessica Del Fiacco for the report layout.
 Inspiration for this guide was drawn from the Neighborhood Soil Rebuilders Composter Training Program, the US Composting Council, the NRAES On-Farm Composting Handbook, the NYC Compost Project, and the DC DPR Compost Cooperative Network.
 Thanks to Benny Erez (ECO City Farms), Jeffrey Neal (Loop Closing), Nadine Bloch (Beautiful Trouble), Lynn Fang (compost biologist), Ula Chrobak (former ILSR intern), and Bobby Bell (former ILSR staff) for their contributions to earlier versions of this document.
-Sincere thanks also to Virginia Streeter of ILSR, Craig Coker of Coker Composting and Consulting, Marisa DeDominicis of Earth Matter NY, Marion Ecks of Kompost Kids, Domingo Medina of Peels and Wheels, James McSweeney of Compost Technical Services, Susan Wood of the Georgia Environmental Protection Division, Jeremy Hooper of the Tennessee Department of Environment and Conservation, and Erik Martig of Conscious Compost for their thoughtful review.
+Sincere thanks also to Virginia Streeter of ILSR, Craig Coker of Coker Compost Kids, Domingo Medina of Peels and Wheels, James McSweeney of Compost Technical Services, Susan Wood of the Georgia Environmental Protection Division, Jeremy Hooper of the Tennessee Department of Environment and Conservation, and Erik Martig of Conscious Compost for their thoughtful review.